bbock/aws-lambda-dyndns/Readme.md

-Unfortunately the Fritz!Box can send DDNS updates only unencrypted via HTTP, while AWS API Gateway provides only HTTPS. :( If you intend to use this solution with a FritzBox, you need an additional proxy in between which does HTTP->HTTPS translation.
-Make sure to provide your IP address in the query string or send and X-Forwarded-For header on the proxy, or the DDNS record will point to your proxy.
+Unfortunately the Fritz!Box can send DDNS updates only unencrypted via HTTP, while AWS API Gateway provides only HTTPS. :( If you intend to use this solution with a Fritz!Box, you need an additional proxy in between which does HTTP->HTTPS translation.
+Make sure to provide your IP address in the query string or send a X-Forwarded-For header on the proxy, or the DDNS record will point to your proxy!